 Comments: Scientists lowered dopamine in a healthy young man.
 He experienced an array of symptoms.
 Porn addicts often experience similar symptoms (or more mild versions) during withdrawal, or in between porn sessions.
-The symptoms may result from low dopamine receptors (D2) instead of (as well as?) low dopamine.
+The symptoms may result from shifts in dopamine receptor levels as well as low dopamine.

 Am J Psychiatry 162:1755, September 2005 doi: 10.1176/appi.ajp.162.9.1755 © 2005 American Psychiatric Association